piscinajs/piscina/README.md

   * `taskQueue` : (`TaskQueue`) By default, Piscina uses a first-in-first-out queue for submitted tasks.
 The `taskQueue` option can be used to provide an alternative implementation.
 See [Custom Task Queues][] for additional detail.
+  * `cpuLoadAvgThreshold` : (`number`) If set, specifies an average 1-minute CPU load average threshold such that if the current `os.loadavg()` currently exceeds the threshold, new tasks submitted to the pool will be queued.
+When set, the value *must* be a number between `0.0` and `1.0`.
+By default, this check is disabled.
+The average CPU load average is calculated by taking the current 1-minute load average and dividing by the number of CPU cores available.
+This option has no effect on Windows.

 Use caution when setting resource limits.
 Setting limits that are too low may result in the `Piscina` worker threads being unusable.